Khris Middleton NBA Preview vs. the Pacers

-Khris Middleton and his Milwaukee Bucks teammates will take on the Indiana Pacers on Thursday at 5:00 PM ET.
+The Milwaukee Bucks, Khris Middleton included, hit the court versus the Indiana Pacers on Wednesday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.